RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Related Works

 \paragraph{Sparse Models in DRL} \cite{evci2020rigging, sokar2021dynamic} show that finding a sparse model in DRL is difficult due to training instability.
-Existing works \cite{rusu2015policy,schmitt2018kickstarting,zhang2019accelerating} leverage knowledge distillation to avoid unstable training and obtains small dense agents.
+Existing works \citep{rusu2015policy, schmitt2018kickstarting, zhang2019accelerating} leverage knowledge distillation with static data to avoid unstable training and obtain small dense agents.
 Policy Pruning and Shrinking (PoPs) in \cite{livne2020pops} obtains a sparse DRL agent with iterative policy pruning (similar to IMP).
-LTH in DRL is investigated in \cite{yu2019playing}. \cite{vischer2021lottery} shows that a sparse winning ticket can be found by behavior cloning (BC).
-Another line of works \cite{lee2021gst,sokar2021dynamic,arnob2021single} attempts to train a sparse neural network from scratch without pre-training a dense teacher.
-Group Sparse Training (GST) in \cite{lee2021gst} utilizes block-circuit compression and reward-aware pruning. \cite{sokar2021dynamic} proposes using SET in topology evolution in DRL and achieves $50\%$ sparsity. \cite{arnob2021single} proposes single-shot pruning (SSP) for offline RL.
+LTH in DRL is firstly investigated in \cite{yu2019playing}, and then \cite{vischer2021lottery} shows that a sparse winning ticket can also be found by behavior cloning (BC).
+Another line of works \citep{lee2021gst,sokar2021dynamic,arnob2021single} attempts to train a sparse neural network from scratch without pre-training a dense teacher.
+Group Sparse Training (GST) in \cite{lee2021gst} utilizes block-circuit compression and pruning. \cite{sokar2021dynamic} proposes using SET in topology evolution in DRL and achieves $50\%$ sparsity. \cite{arnob2021single} proposes single-shot pruning (SSP) for offline RL. \cite{graesser2022state} finds that pruning often obtains the best results and plain dynamic sparse training methods, including SET and RigL, improves over static sparse training significantly.
+However, existing works either demands massive computing resources, e.g. pruning-based methods \citep{rusu2015policy, schmitt2018kickstarting, zhang2019accelerating, livne2020pops}, or fail in ultra sparse models, e.g. DST-based methods \citep{sokar2021dynamic,graesser2022state}.
+In this paper, we further improve the performance of DST by introducing a delayed multi-step TD target mechanism with a dynamic-capacity replay buffer, which effectively addresses the unreliability of fixed-topology models during sparse training.